JacktheLander/School-Lab-Projects/Logic-Design/README.md

 # Logic Design

-In Advanced Logic Design by Professor Wolfe I learned to build hardware simulations in Synopsys Verilog Compiler Simulator
+In Advanced Logic Design by Professor Wolfe I learned to build hardware simulations in Synopsys VCS